zukunft/zukunft.com/docs/code_functions_all.md

     \-- db_fields_all - section for function db_fields_all is expected to be sql write fields in /sandbox/sandbox.php
     \-- no_diff - section for function no_diff not yet defined that it should be save fields in /sandbox/sandbox.php
     \-- save_field_excluded_log - section for function save_field_excluded_log is expected to be save in /sandbox/sandbox.php
-    \-- save_field_excluded - section for function save_field_excluded is expected to be save in /sandbox/sandbox.php
     \-- is_id_updated - section for function is_id_updated is expected to be info in /sandbox/sandbox.php
     \-- get_obj_with_same_id_fields - section for function get_obj_with_same_id_fields is expected to be set and get in /sandbox/sandbox.php
     \-- msg_id_already_used - section for function msg_id_already_used not yet defined that it should be save id in /sandbox/sandbox.php